 Attaching the Cord and Tassels

 A gold cord and tassels is not authorized for any military color guard.
+But, can be used in a static display on flags not intended to be carried.
 Please read this article for more information, All About the Military Color Guard.

 - Loop the cord through the eye (if there is one, if not there is a special knot to use).